NEML2 2.0.0

 cmake --build --preset release

-The compiled NEML2 can be installed as a system library.
+Optionally, NEML2 can be installed as a system library.

-cmake --install build/release --prefix /usr/local
+cmake --install build/release --component libneml2 --prefix /usr/local

 The --prefix option specifies the path where NEML2 will be installed.
 Write permission is needed for the installation path.
+The --component libneml2 option tells CMake to only install the libraries and runtime artifacts.
+NEML2 has three installable components:

 Python package